The Shane Ruthenberg Resource Library

 Thanks to assistance from BUSHkids Shane was able to lead a normal, active life.
 Tragically he died shortly after his 30th birthday from an aortic aneurism which had remained undetected during his periodic medical checks following his open-heart surgery.

-In 1987 Shane’s mother, Bev, was made an Honorary Life Member of the Royal Queensland Bush Children’s Health Scheme in recognition of her outstanding fundraising efforts in aid of the organisation.
+In 1987 Shane’s mother, Bev, was made an Honorary Life Member of Royal Queensland Bush Children’s Health Scheme in recognition of her outstanding fundraising efforts in aid of the organisation.
 It is fitting that we further acknowledge the contribution the Ruthenberg family and the community of Lowood made to BUSHkids by naming our resource library in memory of Shane.